josephg/egwalker-paper/reg-text.typ

 Therefore, the document state (sequence of characters) resulting from $G$ must be $sans("replay")(G)$, where $sans("replay")$ is some pure (deterministic and non-mutating) function.
 In principle, any pure function of the set of events results in convergence, although a $sans("replay")$ function that is useful for text editing must satisfy additional criteria (see @characteristics).

-Consider an event, like $italic("Delete")(i)$.
-This event deletes the character at position $i$ in the document.
+Consider the event $italic("Delete")(i)$, which deletes the character at position $i$ in the document.
 In order to correctly interpret this event, we need to determine which character was at index $i$ at the time when the operation was generated.

 More generally, let $e_i$ be some event.
 The document state when $e_i$ was generated must be $sans("replay")(G_i)$, where $G_i$ is the set of events that were known to the generating replica at the time when $e_i$ was generated (not including $e_i$ itself).
 By definition, the parents of $e_i$ are the frontier of $G_i$, and thus $G_i$ is the set of all events that happened before $e_i$, i.e., $e_i$'s parents and all of their ancestors.